petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 export default exportArray;
 ```

+## Models

+Models are normal sequelize models.
+They are defined in the
+model.js files found in a resource's resource folder.
+The default
+fields that get added to the models are defined in
+src/resourcesBuilder/modelFields.js.

 ## Milestones

 By default, milestones will be generated for a resource in
 epilogueAuth.js for handling user access to resources and
 non-standard effects of their operations (For example: Owning
 an instance of a resources as a group or user after creating
 it).
-The milestones.js code in resource folders is for resource specific milestone code.
+The milestones.js code in a resource folder is for resource specific milestone code.
 This custom milestone code will be merged with the built
 in milestones when the resources' milestones are add to the
 resources.